KaGaSi/AnalysisTools/Examples/Info/README.txt

 2) using --detailed option: Info in.vtf --detailed
   * file: vtf_detailed.nfo
-  * this command identifies bead types (and, consequently, molecule types) according to not just bead names, but also according to their mass, charge, and radius
+  * this command identifies bead types (and, consequently, molecule types) according to not just bead names, but also according to beads' mass, charge, and radius

 3) using -i option: Info in.vtf -i in.FIELD